Spanish can be tricky — even for native speakers.

 Now that we have learned how to use por qué (why in Spanish), it is time to learn how to use porque (“because”).

 There are two major differences when considering por qué vs porque:

 - It does not have an accent mark on top of any of its letters.

-Of course, if you ask something and include the expression por qué (“why”) in the question, the logical thing would be for you to receive an answer that begins with the word porque (“because”).
-See some examples:
+If you ask something and include the expression por qué (“why”) in the question, the logical thing would be for you to receive an answer that begins with the word porque (“because”).